 Skip to main content

-ALBANY, NY – Isabella Franchi, a senior at Colonie High School, has been named as one of the 10 scholastic award recipients for 2023 by the Capital District Sports Women of the Year organization.
+ALBANY, NY – Larissa Lee, a senior at La Salle Institute, has been named as one of the 10 scholastic award recipients for 2025 by the Capital District Sports Women of the Year organization.

-Isabella, who competes in basketball and soccer, will be recognized at the Capital District Sports Women of the Year Awards Gala on Monday, August 7 at 7:00 p.m. at the GE Theatre at Proctors in Schenectady.
-Tickets are available online at proctors.org or at the Proctors Box Office.
+Larissa, who competes in soccer and softball, will be recognized at the Capital District Sports Women of the Year Awards Gala on Monday, August 4 at 7:00 p.m. at the GE Theatre at Proctors in Schenectady.
+Tickets will be available soon online at Proctors.org.

 The Capital District Sports Women of the Year organization (CDSWOY) honors the best and brightest female student athletes from high schools and colleges in the Capital District of New York State.
 The student-athletes will be recognized for their achievements in academics, athletics, and community service.
 More information is provided at the website: cdswoy.com.

-A total of 10 high school and three college female student-athletes will be honored at the August 7 event.
-The next announcement will be the Grand Collegiate and Grand Scholastic Sports Women of the Year, which will take place at the Awards Gala.
+A total of 10 high school and four college female student-athletes will be honored at the August 4 event.
+The next recipient will be announced on July 1.

 View All News